Get help with your papers and writing assignments for free

 At our in-person space, you may have 1 conference with a Writing Assistant per day.
 If you want to work on the same paper more than once a week, please make sure that you’ve done significant work on your own between sessions.

 What should I bring?

 Make sure to bring your assignment sheet from your instructor—we can help you best if we know exactly what you’ve been asked to do in your paper.
 You should also bring any writing you’ve completed so far—notes, outlines, a partial draft, or a full paper.
 (Though we can also discuss the assignment and help you brainstorm ideas, too!)
 Finally, bring some questions and concerns about your writing.
 Have something in mind that you want to discuss with the Writing Assistant.

 How long are tutoring sessions?

-Typically, between 20 and 40 minutes.
+When we are in-person, typically, between 20 and 40 minutes.
 They range in time depending on the questions you have about your writing and what you want help with, so a conference could be shorter than 20 minutes, but it will never be longer than 40 minutes.
 We don’t want to overwhelm you with information, so we like to stick to that time limit.

 Who will I work with?

 Most of our Writing Assistants are students here at Edmonds College, while others are enrolled in other nearby universities, or already have undergraduate and graduate degrees.
 Our Writing Assistants have a variety of educational backgrounds and interests and are strong writers with friendly, supportive personalities.

 Can I get my paper edited or proofread?

 Not exactly—our Writing Assistants won’t edit or proofread your paper for you, but they are happy to model and teach you strategies for finding grammar errors and typos so that you can fix them on your own.